Santiago-Dubov/Santiago-Dubov.github.io/_posts/2020-12-09-Automatic_Assessment_of_English.markdown

 ### Results
 #### Baseline
-A model was trained on the CLC and another on all the written data in Table \ref{tab:train_setsl} to measure the effect of the quantity of data on performance.
+A model was trained on the CLC and another on all the written data (results below) to measure the effect of the quantity of data on performance.
 For reference these models evaluated on an in domain written evaluation set of the CLC (FCE) give a gleu score of 0.691.
 The results are presented in the table below.
 We see that the model's performance improves only marginally even when 50% more data is used.

 | Model data     | &nbsp; &nbsp; &nbsp; Data size /tokens  | &nbsp; &nbsp; &nbsp; NICT      | &nbsp; &nbsp; &nbsp; BULATS   |
 | :-------------:| ------------------:|---------: |---------:|